-After igniting in late May 2011, the Wallow Fire tore across large swathes of Arizona and New Mexico, scorching hundreds of thousands of acres.
-More than a month later, firefighters were still battling the blaze, which at that point, was the largest in Arizona history [source: New York Times].
+This fire was small — just 1/10 of an acre (.04 hectare) by U.S. Forest Service estimates — but smokejumpers regularly assist with intense wildfires that cover vast amounts of land.
+In late May 2011, for instance, smokejumpers joined more than 4,000 firefighters to put out the massive Wallow Fire that tore across large swathes of Arizona and New Mexico, scorching hundreds of thousands of acres, which at that point, was the largest in Arizona history [source: New York Times].

 They don't always parachute to their destinations, of course.
 While they're commonly used for out-of-the-way fires, their rigorous training and special skill sets mean they're also deployed to fight easier-to-reach fires.
 But when the situation does require parachuting, it's just these select few who are called upon to undertake that perilous task.

 Read more about how smokejumpers got their start on the next page.

 Smokejumpers have been active in the United States since 1939, and, since then, about 5,000 people have been officially certified to jump [source: USDA].
 Airplanes, aerial photography and other aviation-related technology had already been implemented for firefighting efforts in some areas of the country, but it wasn't until 1939 that the Aerial Fire Control Experimental Project focused on developing a parachute delivery system for firefighters.

 After a year of practical experimentation and program development, the first generation of smokejumpers was ready to fly, and on July 12, 1940, Earl Cooley and Rufus Robinson took the first official plunge into the proverbial frying pan.
 All in all, smokejumpers would parachute into nine wildfires that first year, saving approximately $30,000 in damages.